barnabee/vquery/README.md

 ## Running it

 Run or compile the script yourself with [Fennel](https://fennel-lang.org/).
+It requires the [dkjson]([http://dkolf.de/dkjson-lua/](https://luarocks.org/modules/dhkolf/dkjson)) library, which can be installed with [Luarocks](https://luarocks.org/) or probably some other way if you prefer.

-You can also download a binary (which bundles the transpiled output and a Lua runtime into a single excutable) from the release page.
-Currently the only binary release is for macOS but cross compilation for other systems is theoretically possible, and I may also release the transpiled Lua output in future.
+You can also download a binary (which bundles the transpiled output and a Lua runtime into a single excutable) from the [release](https://github.com/barnabee/vquery/releases/latest) page.
+Currently the only binary release is for macOS but [cross compilation for other systems is theoretically possible](https://wiki.fennel-lang.org/Distribution#binary-executable), and I may also release the transpiled Lua output in future.

-On a Mac, running `make install` will compile the binary and copy it to `~/Library/bin`, at least if you have Fennel and Lua installed via Homebrew.
+On a Mac, running `make install` will compile the binary and copy it to `~/Library/bin`, at least if you have Fennel and Lua installed via [Homebrew](https://brew.sh).

 ## Usage examples